AhmedHennawy/Shop-List/README.md

 # Shop List
-this app helps the users to manage and calculate all spendings in a week.
+this mobile app with croos platform (Flutter) helps the users to manage and calculate all spendings in a week.